 As mentioned above, this quicker accessibility is ideal for working directly with data.
 What part does RAM storage play?
 RAM storage determines how many programs and files can be open at the same time.
 We spend most of our computer time multitasking, and we need the computer to respond quickly and avoid slowdowns or even 100% disk usage in Windows 10.
 That's why it's essential to have enough RAM.

 The amount of RAM you need depends on what you do with your machine.
 It's not about how powerful your computer is as an absolute.
 It's about what you're using it for.
 Most personal and work computers using Word and Excel will perform well with 8 GB of system memory.

 You can use the Task Manager to see if your RAM is being overloaded.

 You can check your RAM memory on your desktop or laptop computer easily, and it probably has between 4 and 8 GB.
 That is, unless it's really old!

 Of course, you’re probably wondering: Shouldn't I get 16GB of RAM if I can afford it?
 The more the better, right?
 No, not necessarily.

 RAM is deeply connected to your computer.
 It's got literally 240 pins jacked directly into the motherboard, and It's already going as fast as it can go.
 The problem arises when your activities exceed your RAM’s capacity and it has to ask the hard drive to pick up the slack.

-If you've ever had a computer slow down because of too many tabs open in Chrome, you know what it feels like to have your hard drive called on to do your RAM's job.
+If you've ever had a computer slow down because of too many tabs open in Chrome or because you’re streaming shows or movies while also gaming, you know what it feels like to have your hard drive called on to do your RAM's job.

 The truth is that your RAM will always function at top speed unless and until you ask too much of it.
 With 8 GB of RAM you can have hundreds of Chrome tabs open and you won't reach this point.
 Adding more RAM would just be a waste of money.